Distributed nonparametric regression imputation for missing response problems with large-scale data: Simulation Study

-The box-plots show that the performance of the KDI estimators is more stable compared to the kernel based SGM estimators.
-The bias and SD of these estimators are calculated in Table \ref{table: k_m}.
+The box-plots show that the performance of the KDI estimators is more stable compared to the kernel-based SGM estimators.
+The bias and SE of these estimators are calculated in Table \ref{table: Linear_kernel}.